-Being a mother with my child’s image as a big concern, socks apparently don’t fit the bill.
-So, I came up with a few designs and started sewing baby booties for my baby.
+Being a mother, my child’s image is my constant huge concern, apparently, socks don’t fit the bill.
+As a result, I came up with a few designs and started sewing baby booties for my baby.
 The booties are sewn together with soft fabric and feature soft soles which are perfectly tailored for the growth of their tiny feet and grasping action of their toes.
-Not just pretty, the booties are also a healthy choice for babies’ feet development.
-Now, the baby is happy, so is mommy.
+Not just pretty, the booties are also significant parts for babies’ feet development.
+Now, the baby is happy, so am I.

 2. Can you tell us what inspired you to sell baby booties?

 After 3 years of practicing engineering & doing online business part-time, I got married to an entrepreneur.
 He runs his family’s 40-year-old tailoring business in KL.
 So I moved to KL ( I was from Seremban) after getting married and left my engineer position.
 That’s the time I start my online business to be a full-time housewife.

 I enjoyed doing business very much and I did feel nostalgic for the time interacting with my agents & customers.
 So I helped my husband with his tailoring business.
 But it’s a very traditional & conventional business, they focus more on their 8 physical stores instead of selling online.
 I wasn’t able to be in all 8 stores once, so I came out with the idea of selling their products online.

 3. Before entering into the Ecommerce scene, what was the formal occupation?

 Upon graduation, my father passed away and I had to take over his company after the passing (my father was a civil engineer too).
 Life was hard back then as I had to be the breadwinner, taking care of my mother and 4 younger siblings.
 Two of my siblings were still studying in Australia at that time so I worked really hard to pay for their tuition fees & expenses and started doing online business in 2011.
 I started by selling fragrances on blog, Facebook & Instagram.
 After having like 100+ dropship agents, I hired someone to build a website for my fragrance business.